 PhD Physics, Prospection, Studies

-He is a senior scientist at HYGEOS since 2003.
-He hold a PhD from the University of Lille (France) obtained in 1998.
-He developed a Monte Carlo radiative transfer code including polarization and adapted to spherical shell geometry (CNES).
-He developed an algorithm to retrieve aerosol optical thickness over land using MSG/SEVIRI (ICARE and CM-SAF).
-His research interests include the passive remote sensing from space, in particular aerosols, cloud and ocean colour remote sensing.
-He was responsible for mission studies for CNES, ESA (Geo-Oculus) and led studies on accuracy of atmospheric correction schemes versus instrumental performances.
-Recently he was involved on R&D studies on Total Column of Ozone retireval with MERIS, atmospheric corrections for water turbidity remote sensing using MSG/SEVIRI.
-He is also responsible of MERIS daily PAR validation within the ESA/SEOM PAR for Primary Production Project
+His research interests include the passive remote sensing from space, in particular aerosols, clouds and ocean colour.
+In particular, he has developed for CNES a Monte Carlo radiative transfer code including polarization and adapted to spherical shell geometry and an algorithm to retrieve aerosol optical thickness over land using MSG/SEVIRI for the ICARE data center and the Climate Monitoring SAF.
+He is responsible for mission studies for CNES (e.g. for IASI instrument), ESA and led studies on accuracy of atmospheric correction schemes versus instrumental performances.
+He was involved on R&D studies on Total Column of Ozone retrieval with MERIS (TORMS), atmospheric corrections for water turbidity remote sensing using MSG/SEVIRI.
+He was also responsible of MERIS daily PAR validation within the ESA/SEOM PAR for Primary Production Project.

-- Since 2004 : Research engineer at HYGEOS.
-Head of projects and studies.
+- Since 2004 : Research engineer at HYGEOS

-- 1998 : PhD, influence of cloud heterogeneity on solar radiation toward space with Monte-Carlo code (Univ.
-Lille I).
+- 1998 : PhD, influence of cloud heterogeneity on solar radiation toward space with Monte-Carlo code (Université de Lille 1).